Tiago Cação

-Tiago Cação (born 28 February 1998) is a Portuguese tennis player.
+Tiago Cação (born 28 February 1998 in Peniche) is a Portuguese tennis player.

 Cação has a career high ATP singles ranking of 394 achieved on 17 December 2018.
 He also has a career high ATP doubles ranking of 469 achieved on 1 October 2018.

 Cação made his ATP main draw debut at the 2019 Estoril Open in the doubles draw partnering Fred Gil.

+In summer 2022, Cação put his professional career on ice embracing a stint as coach in Luxembourg.
+During this time he played in the elite level inter-clubs competitions in Luxembourg, Belgium, France and Germany.
+In summer 2025 he resumed his professional career in the ITF tournaments in Idanha-a-Nova followed by entering the qualifying stages of the Porto 2 Challenger.